Almond Croissants With Almond Cream Filling

 Almond Cream Filling

-• In the working bowl of a stand mixer fitted with the paddle attachment, add the butter and sugar.
+• In the work bowl of a stand mixer fitted with the paddle attachment, add the butter and sugar.
 Beat on medium-high speed until smooth and creamy.
 Add the almond flour, ap flour, and salt and mix until combined.
 Add the egg and almond extract and beat until smooth and creamy.

-Liked the recipe?Please leave a review and star rating for the recipe!
+Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
 This greatly helps me continue to provide FREE recipes!

 RECIPE NOTES